 The new album has a rootsy/folky sound, developing ideas from previous releases.
 The songs touch on love, loss, prejudice and finding a place in the bigger picture.
 A couple of songs were written as long ago as 1996 at the age of 19, when Ed took a year out to recover from a breakdown and time in hospital.
 The rest are more recent, talking about being a father, society and social media, or exploring the world through his travels with work.

-Since his previous album 'Day Job', Ed quit a job in engineering to study music therapy, and is now a self-employed piano tutor and music therapist.
+Since his previous album 'Day Job', Ed quit a job in engineering to study music therapy.
 He's seen a lot of what music can do for all kinds of people, and continues to be inspired to keep making music.

 "An earthy, rootsy songwriter, with a beautifully rough-hewn voice."
 Oli Arditi